-Lake Lot - shall mean a lot which has a property line contiguous with the lake or which contains property within the boundaries of the lake, Lots 61-69, Square 11.
+Lake Lot - shall mean a lot which has a property line contiguous with the lake or which contains property within the boundaries of the lake.
+(There are no Lake Lots in Phase 2-B Addendum 1).

 Lot Owner - shall mean and refer to the owner of record, whether one or more persons or entities, of the undivided ownership to any lot or other property situated within the boundaries of the property.